michmech/nvh/docs/index.md

 title: Welcome to NVH
 ---

+**Warning: this is work in early stages of progress.**

-**Welcome!** This website provides documentation for Name-Value Hierarchy (NVH), a lightweight markup language intended mainly for encoding dictionary entries in lexicography.
-NVH is a less verbose alternative to XML and JSON.
+This website gives information about Name-Value Hierarchy (NVH), a lightweight markup language intended for encoding dictionary entries in lexicography.
+NVH is a less verbose alternative to XML.
 To give you a taste, here is what a dictionary entry might look like when encoded in NVH:

 ```
 headword: bank